PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 Control of cortisol secretion

-Corticotrophin releasing hormone (CRH) secreted by the hypothalamus stimulates the secretion of adrenocorticotrophic hormone (ACTH) from the anterior pituitary, which in turn causes the release of cortisol from the adrenal cortex.
-Negative feedback occurs at the level of both the pituitary and hypothalamus in response to raised cortisol levels.
-Exogenous steroids will also cause inhibition of CRH and ACTH release, which if prolonged may lead to adrenal atrophy and suppresses the ability of the adrenal glands to increase the production of cortisol in response to stress, leading to primary and secondary adrenal insufficiency.
+Corticotrophin releasing hormone (CRH) secreted by the hypothalamus stimulates adrenocorticotrophic hormone (ACTH) secretion from the anterior pituitary, which then stimulates cortisol production from the adrenal cortex.
+Negative feedback occurs at the pituitary and hypothalamus in response to raised cortisol levels.
 Cortisol has many important functions including maintenance of blood pressure, blood glucose levels and immunity.

 Classification of adrenal insufficiency